 GMercyU’s E-STEM Program is another aspect I wouldn’t trade for anything.
 E-STEM meets once a week for an hour.
 Every week it changes as to what we focus on but it can be anything from ethics to study skills to even a social event.
 This club is an encouraging place to be and has been an amazing place to find likeminded peers who share the same values, goals and lifestyles.
 Being an active member in the E-STEM Program and a student of the Honors Program, I feel as if I am exposed and educated not only on topics specifically surrounding my major but also of other majors and topics.

 I felt inspired by the classes I took within the Honors Program and some of the electives I had chosen so I decided entering my second semester to also pick up a minor in Communication.
 I feel very balanced and comfortable in my education as I feel as if in both paths I am constantly learning new things and gaining life experience I possibly would’ve missed out on at a larger university.
 Between my assigned advisors within Biology and Communication, Honors Program professors, senior students and Career Development, I feel reassured that I am in the perfect place for me.
 Even though I still do not know where my career or educational journey may lead, I am sure I am in the perfect place to guide me.

-In 2021, Jordie was named GMercyU's Undergraduate Commencement Speaker.
-She will pursue a graduate degree at Brown University in Fall 2021.
+In Spring 2021, Jordie was named GMercyU's Undergraduate Commencement Speaker.